 Get growing at the library with titles galore about all things green.
 Find help to plan and design your garden, plant with seeds, attract butterflies and birds, or create a garden with global warming in mind.
+Make sure to visit our Preston location and spend some time browsing the Seed Library and Community Garden.
 There is something for everyone at the library!

 This magazine provides practical information and inspirational ideas for Canada's home gardeners.

 Canadian Organic Growers: Perth, Waterloo, Wellington

 Information about organic farming, with websites for local contacts to answer questions.

 Tips on gardening and attracting wildlife from the World Wildlife Federation.